ACINQ/eclair/README.md

 Prerequisites:
 - A JRE or JDK depending on wether you want to compile yourself or not (preferably > 1.8)
-- A running bitcoin-core (testnet or regtest)
+- A running bitcoin-demo (testnet or regtest)

-:warning: **eclair demo currently runs on testnet or regtest only.
+:warning: **eclair currently runs on segnet only.
 Do not try and modify it to run on bitcoin mainnet!**

 Either run from source:
 ```